-- "Seasons of mists and mellow fruitfulness" - General "fill all fruit with ripeness to the core" - □ "Thou watchest the last oozings hours by hours," - Given the states of the second states of the second
+- Generation of mists and mellow fruitfulness" - "fill all fruit with ripeness to the core" - □ "Thou watchest the last oozings hours by hours," - General general swallows twitter in the skies."

 Content: The persona in the poem directly addresses Autumn as if it were a person.
 It begins by describing the plentiful nature of Autumn as everything ripens for harvest and the warm days seem endless.
 They then imagine Autumn as a goddess, who can be found around where the farm labourers are working - often watchful or drowsily sleepy.
 Finally, they comment on the sounds of Autumn, and how the season draws to a close and the swallows gather to leave for a warmer climate and are replaced in winter by the robin.